KonBuku/VMDOG/README.md

 VMDOG is a specialized toolkit aimed at helping you create a more stealthy VMware environment.
 By following these instructions, you can spoof hardware and firmware details, preventing VMware detection and allowing you to run sensitive applications that typically refuse to operate in virtualized environments.

-These steps will guide you through the setup of a Windows 10 virtual machine in VMware Workstation (or a similar product), including configuration tweaks, firmware replacements from this repository, and adjustments to ensure maximum stealth.
+These steps will guide you through the setup of a Windows 10 virtual machine in VMware Workstation (or a similar product), including configuration tweaks, firmware replacements from this repository.

 ---